jaydeepnasit/Newsletter-Subscription-Form/README.md

 # Newsletter-Subscription-Form

-Email Subscribers &amp; Newsletters Source Code [ Build in PHP, Jquery &amp; Ajax ] This Project Used(PHP,  MYSQL,  AJAX,  JQUERY, HTML, CSS)
+Email Subscribers &amp; Newsletters Source Code [ Build in PHP, Jquery &amp; Ajax ]

 How To Use/Run This Code :-
 1. Download Project and Extract Files